-Listen to your body an visit your doctor.
-If you take it seriously - and you should, after all, it's about your health we are talking about - you should know and implement a few things.
-This includes: If you have long-time severe back pain in certain areas or even functional failures or abnormal sensations, then seek out immediately a specialist that should be a spine specialist, neurosurgeon or orthopedist.
+It is always important to listen to your body.
+So be your own inner doctor.
+If you take this task seriously - and you should, after all it's about your health - you should know and implement a few things.
+These include: If you have been experiencing severe back pain in certain areas for a long time, or even a loss of function or discomfort, even gait disturbances, then see a specialist immediately.
+This should be a spine specialist, a neurosurgeon or an orthopedist.

-If it comes to an operation, you should know that: in about 90 percent of all patients, there is an improvement.
-Of course, it is most evident when the disease is diagnosed with mild symptoms and operated on early.
-Since these state-of-the-art cervical spine operations are performed more gently and faster today, mobilization takes place the day after the operation.
-The head will be supported by a soft color for one to two weeks.
+If it comes to surgery, you should know reassuring - and that is: In about 90 percent of all patients, an improvement occurs.
+It is most evident, of course, when the condition is detected when symptoms are milder and surgery is performed in a timely manner.
+Since these state-of-the-art cervical spine surgeries are now performed more gently and quickly, mobilization takes place as early as the day after surgery.
+The head is supported by a soft tie for one to two weeks.

-Also reassuring: at the surgically operated and immobilized height the disease does not occur again.
+Also reassuring: at the operated and immobilized level, the disease does not recur.

-It is, of course, better to prevent the disease than any therapy.
-Here are some tips:
+Better than any therapy, of course, is to prevent the disease.
+Here are a few tips:

 - Strengthen your back and abdominal muscles.

-- Seek the help of a physiotherapist even for mild ailments.
+- Seek the help of a physiotherapist even for minor complaints.

-- Avoid working with your neck bent for a long time, as well as pinching the phone between your head and shoulder.
+- Avoid working with your neck bent for long periods of time, as well as trapping your phone between your head and shoulder.

-- When working on the screen, you should look as straight as possible.
+- When working at a computer screen, you should look as straight ahead as possible.

 The Avicenna Clinic in Berlin is always willing to help you